 Take your chunk of paper and put glue on the very edges of the first and last pages.
 Then, attach the inside cover papers to these lines of glue, and clamp or cover with a few heavy books and let dry.
 These are the only things holding your paper into your cover. this method keeps the first and last pages usable. you can also glue the entire page to the inside cover, or if you use tape, instead of paper as an inside cover, you can cover the whole first page in tape, or part of it, or whatever, as long as it’s attached.

 OK LOOKS LIKE YOU’RE DONE.
 You can decorate the cover if you want to.
 Congratulations, you just learned how to make a sketchbook and it looks awesome!
-If this is too much for you well there is always amazon but will it be the same?
-Of course not!

 I always draw arrows on my sketchbooks and label the front because I have a problem where I constantly open it the wrong way. i guess that’s kind of dorky, whatever.